Tips to Elevate Your Camping Experience

 Create the perfect home base in the wilderness.

-4. Prepare healthy, hearty meals.
-Sure, if you're packing light, pouch meals will work just fine; but if space and weight are not a concern, consider upping the ante with more involved meals and snacks.
-Nothing feels more indulgent than noshing on a homemade meal while sipping a nice glass of wine in a beautiful, remote setting.
-As for dessert, include some artisan chocolate in your pack, make some apple pie on a stick or whip up some dutch oven brownies for the crew.
+Sure, if you're packing light, dehydrated meals work just fine; but if space and weight are not a concern, consider upping the ante with more involved meals and snacks.
+Nothing feels more indulgent than noshing on a homemade meal while sipping a nice glass of wine at a beautiful campsite.
+Check out ideas from Fresh Off the Grid or REI.

 A group effort: each camper brings something to add to a delicious taco dinner night.